ampreeT/SourceCoop/README.md

 - trip mines lose the bright blue beam color when mp_teamplay=1
 - (BM MP issue) other players' flashlight stays in place when they get out of range.
 One possible resolution would be to change transmit options or hook settransmit if it is an entity.
 - make point_hurt with target of !player affect all players
+- npc_xenturret - fix beam end position

 ### feature
 - add a hardcore mode where map resets when everyone dies, disable respawning, put dead players on spectate
 - xen portal checkpoint effect
-- allow configuring more features from edt configs
+- allow configuring more features
+	- create bitflags of enabled features, accessible with cvar, togglable with commands
+- show changelevel bounds with tempents

 ### map-issues
 - bm_c1a3c